2018 Button Poetry Chapbook Contest

 Entry Fee: $15; all entrants will receive a 20% discount off any purchase at the Button Shop.

-Eligibility: The competition is open to all previously unpublished, chapbook-length manuscripts of poetry (loosely defined) written in English, regardless of the age, nationality, etc. of the author(s).
+Manuscript Eligibility: Open to all previously unpublished, chapbook-length manuscripts of poetry (loosely defined) written in English.
 Manuscripts that contain previously published poems are eligible, so long as the manuscript is unpublished as a collection.

 What We Like: We value energy and voice and force, work that crosses borders or effaces them completely, work that enters into larger social conversations, work that lives in the world, work with calloused hands and a half-empty stomach.
 We think poetry is and ought to be part of our everyday lives and culture.

-Guidelines: Submit a previously unpublished, chapbook-length (20-30 pages) manuscript of poetry using our online submission manager.
+- Submit a previously unpublished, chapbook-length (20-30 pages, 8.5x11 page-size) manuscript of poetry using our online submission manager.
 The manuscript, in one PDF file, should include: a title page with the title of the book only (no contact or identifying information about the author), a table of contents page, and the text itself.
 Please make sure that the name of your PDF file and the title of your manuscript entered here in Submittable match.

 The full PDF, all-inclusive, MUST be 35 pages or less.
-Files longer than 35 pages will be disqualified.
+Files longer than 35 pages or shorter than 20 pages will be disqualified.

 Process: The judges will read all submissions blindly to ensure the maximum level of fairness and select 8-12 finalists.
 The finalists will then be forwarded along to the final judge (TBD), who will select a winner.
 All finalists will be considered by the Editors for publication.